Business Plan

 | Partnering Progress | Glafabra has initiated structured engagement with select leading biopharmaceutical companies with established lysosomal storage disorder commercial presence.
 Engagement structures under discussion include regional licensing, co-development arrangements, and option-to-acquire frameworks.
 A detailed partner engagement brief is available to qualified investors and strategic partners under NDA. |

-| Regulatory Interactions | INTERACT Meeting: Glafabra has submitted an INTERACT meeting request to the FDA, initiating formal pre-IND dialogue on the GT-GLA-S03 development program.
-The INTERACT process provides early agency feedback on clinical, manufacturing, and regulatory strategy prior to IND filing (targeted Q4 2026).
+| Regulatory Interactions | INTERACT Meeting: Glafabra's INTERACT meeting request has been accepted by the FDA as a face-to-face meeting on July 16, 2026, initiating formal pre-IND dialogue on the GT-GLA-S03 development program.
+The INTERACT process provides early agency feedback on clinical, manufacturing, and regulatory strategy prior to IND filing (targeted Q1 2027).
 Orphan Drug Designation (ODD): Granted for Fabry disease (GT-GLA-S03); applications pending for Pompe (GT-GAA-S04) and Gaucher (GT-GBA1-S05).
 ODD confers seven years of U.S. market exclusivity upon approval and eligibility for tax credits on clinical trial costs.
 Priority Review Vouchers (PRV): Pompe and Gaucher qualify for Rare Pediatric Disease Designation (RPDD) and PRV precedent is established (Nexviazyme 2021, Pombiliti 2023), representing defensible near-term value of up to $200M.
 Fabry PRV is first-of-kind with no prior precedent; treat as upside optionality, not base-case. |

 | Current Raise | $1M Preseed SAFEs plus $15M Series A ($16M combined).
-Funds IND filing, manufacturing scale-up at University of Utah, and First Patient Enrolled mid-2027.
+Funds IND filing (Q1 2027), manufacturing scale-up at University of Utah Health with DCC and CelReGen, and First Patient Enrolled Q3 2027.
 Total 3-year capital need: $61M. |

 The Problem: Treatment Burden in Enzyme Deficiency Disorders